-While the problem solving benefits of cloud are in no doubt, the financial benefits are often what spurs companies to make the move.
+While the problem-solving benefits of cloud computing are in no doubt, the financial benefits are often what spurs companies to make the move.

-Gartner’s IT Budget report looks a healthcare companies to calculate ROI of taking a cloud-first strategy.
-Gartner found that these organisations often spend nearly 75% of their IT budgets on maintaining internal systems.
+Gartner’s IT Budget report looks at healthcare companies to calculate ROI of taking a cloud-first strategy.
+In this report, Gartner found that these organisations often spend nearly 75% of their IT budgets on maintaining internal systems.